digitallinguistics/app/.github/CONTRIBUTING.md

 * [Babel][Babel]: Transpiles the latest JavaScript syntax to earlier versions that are compatible with most browsers.
 * [Cypress][Cypress]: Runs both unit and integration tests.
 * [ESBuild][ESBuild]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.
+* [Handlebars][Handlebars]: Compiles the HTML for the app shell and pages.
+HTML components are written in Handlebars but with the `.html` extension.

 The following build scripts are available:

 * `npm run build`: Builds the production code for the app and outputs to `/dist`.
 Build scripts are located in `/build`.
 Individual build steps can be run with the following commands:
+  - `npm run build:copy`: copies static assets
   - `npm run build:css`
   - `npm run build:html`
   - `npm run build:js`